π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 addBonus(&s1, 5); // adds 5 points to s1.score

-The arrow operator (->) is the special syntax to access members through a pointer. sp->score is the same as (*sp).score.
+The arrow operator (->) is shorthand for accessing members through a pointer. sp->score is the same as (*sp).score.

 typedef β Giving a Type an Alias

-With typedef you can give a type a clearer alias.
-It is especially handy with structs.
+typedef lets you give a type a clearer alias.
+It's especially handy with structs.

 Basic usage